WICG/view-transitions/scoped-transitions.md

   in more than one active transition at the same time.
 If a new transition is started which would trigger this situation, we should cancel the old one.

-* The scoped transition root must have `contain: layout`.
+* The scope must have `contain: layout`.
 This ensures that it generates a [stacking context](https://developer.mozilla.org/docs/Web/CSS/CSS_positioned_layout/Understanding_z-index/Stacking_context) so that its painted output can be captured as an atomic unit.

-Within these constraints it should be possible for two view transitions to run on different scoped transition roots even if one is a descendant of the other.
+Within these constraints it should be possible for two view transitions to run on different scopes even if one is a descendant of the other.
 This is important for independent web components to be composable.

 ### Tag containment